mysql/mysql-shell-plugins/mrs_plugin/docs/sections/sql/Alter.md

 Please see the corresponding [GraphQL section](#defining-the-graphql-definition-for-a-rest-view) about how to design the GraphQL definition for a REST data mapping view.

-Please see the MRS Developer's Guide to learn more about [JSON data mapping views](index.html#rest-views).
+Please see the MRS Reference Manual to learn more about [JSON data mapping views](index.html#rest-views).

 **_SYNTAX_**